rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/how_to_deploy/index.md

 When you have chosen your [rollyourown.xyz](https://rollyourown.xyz) project to deploy, these are the steps to deploy the project:

 1. Order or set up a server to host your project, running Ubuntu 20.04 LTS
-2. [Prepare a control node](/rollyourown/tech_building_blocks/control_node/) to deploy and manage your projects
+2. [Prepare a control node](/rollyourown/project_modules/control_node/) to deploy and manage your projects
 3. Clone the [project's repository](https://github.com/rollyourown-xyz/) to the control machine
+4. Run `./get-modules.sh` from the project directory
-4. Copy the project configuration files and add settings
+5. Copy the project configuration files and add settings
-5. Run `./host-setup.sh` from the project directory
+6. Run `./host-setup.sh` from the project directory
-6. Run `./build-images.sh` from the project directory
+7. Run `./build-images.sh` from the project directory
-7. Run `./deploy-project.sh` from the project directory
+8. Run `./deploy-project.sh` from the project directory

 Now read on to understand each of these steps.